mykaul/msgpack/spec.md

 MessagePack allows applications to define application-specific types using the Extension type.
 Extension type consists of an integer and a byte array where the integer represents a kind of types and the byte array represents data.

 Applications can assign `0` to `127` to store application-specific type information.
-An example usage is that application defines `type = 0` as the application's unique type system, and stores name of a type and values of the type at the payload.
+An example usage is that the application defines `type = 0` as the application's unique type system, and stores the name of a type and values of the type at the payload.

 MessagePack reserves `-1` to `-128` for future extension to add predefined types.
 These types will be added to exchange more types without using pre-shared statically-typed schema across different programming environments.

     [0, 127]: application-specific types
     [-128, -1]: reserved for predefined types

 Because extension types are intended to be added, old applications may not implement all of them.
-However, they can still handle such type as one of Extension types.
-Therefore, applications can decide whether they reject unknown Extension types, accept as opaque data, or transfer to another application without touching payload of them.
+However, they can still handle such type as one of the Extension types.
+Therefore, applications can decide whether they reject unknown Extension types, accept as opaque data, or transfer to another application without touching their payload.

 Here is the list of predefined extension types.
 Formats of the types are defined at [Formats](#formats-timestamp) section.